Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$: Acknowledgements

 \section{Acknowledgements}

-The authors would like to acknowledge helpful discussions with Sandor Toth, Arnab Banerjee, and Oleg Tchernyshyov.
+The authors would like to acknowledge helpful discussions with Sandor Toth, Arnab Banerjee, Michael Lawler, and Oleg Tchernyshyov.
 R.V. thanks Frank Lechermann for useful discussions.
 This project was supported by UT-Battelle LDRD \#3211-2440.
-Work at IQM was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering through Grant No. DE-FG02-08ER46544.
+Work at IQM was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering through Grant No. DE-SC0019331.
 This research used resources at the Spallation Neutron Source, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory (ORNL).
+C.B. was supported through the Gordon and Betty Moore foundation under the EPIQS program GBMF4532.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
-The work at RUC was supported by the National Basic Research Program of China Grants No. 2012CB921700, No. 2011CBA00112, and by the National Science Foundation of China Grants No. 11034012, No. 11190024.
+Work of J.H. and O.D. at ORNL was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering through Grant No. DE-SC0016166.
+The work at BIT was supported by the National Science Foundation of China Grant No. 11572040.
+W.B. was supported by National Natural Science Foundation of China (Grant No. 11227906).
 The work in Frankfurt was supported by the Deutsche Forschungsgemeinschaft under Grant SFB/TRR 49.